mbknor/ddsl/ddsl-cmdline-tool/README.md

     sbt run

+You need sbt for the time being. get it with "brew install sbt".

 If you want to customize where to find the ddsl_config.properties you can eigher set it as system environment variable like this:

     export DDSL_CONFIG_PATH=../ddsl-core/ddsl_config.properties